peterdri/ece-communications-labs/_ece450/lab4/theory.md

 ### 1.2.2 Noncoherent DPSK

-_ECE350 text section 7.6, Sklar text section 4.7.5._ As the DPSK transmitter encoded every phase shift with a single bit.
+_ECE350 text section 7.6, Sklar text sections 4.5.2, 4.7.5._ As the DPSK transmitter encoded every phase shift with a single bit.
 Considering every possible phase shift is between two bits, a similar receiver to the coherent BPSK receiver can be built with 4 arms of $$2T$$ taps each (see upper block diagram in the figure below).
 There will be one set of taps for each modulated bit sequence of `[0, 0]`, `[0, 1]`, `[1, 0]`, `[1, 1]`.
 Correlating the differentially encoded bitstream against these taps will deliver the decoded sequence.

 Since $$corr($$`[1, 1]` $$,$$`[0, 0]` $$) = - corr($$`[1, 1]`$$,$$`[1, 1]`$$)$$, and $$corr($$`[1, 0]` $$,$$`[0, 1]` $$) = - corr($$`[0, 1]`$$,$$`[1, 0]`$$)$$, by comparing the magnitude of the correlation results the 4 taps receiver can be simplified to a 2 taps receiver (see lower block diagram in the figure below.